-Luckily, after a week, I and the Lord (my wonderful cat if you wonder) found each other then my life has sneakingly changed since then.
+Luckily, after a week, I and the Lord (my wonderful cat) found each other then my life has sneakingly changed since then.
 I was happier and felt more alive with the appearance of Lord Cloud.
 He brought me joys and purpose of staying in this

 annoying huge city.
 Then 10 months later, Rain found me and I add 1 more feline in my household.

-A year after my moving, I have a food blog that keeps track of what I have cooked and shared with the world, two incredible cats, a group of incredibly crazy friends, a place where I could practice my yoga daily, a long time boyfriend, and a small shopping center where I wander by myself few times a week to find inspiration, I could not be happier, you know.
-Oh wait, I forgot, and many Korean restaurants where I can satisfy my love for Korean food almost every other day.
+A year after my moving, I had a food blog to share with the world my cooking experiences.
+That accompanied by two incredible cats, a group of incredibly crazy friends and a wonderful yoga spot.
+Oh wait, I almost forgot.
+And tons of amazing Korean restaurants where I can satisfy my love for Korean food almost every other day.

 There was no time that I ate that much Korean food like the past year, I’m telling you.
 When I’m hungry and have no idea what I should eat, here it goes Korean food.
-When I want to go out and eat something new, again I choose Korean food (at different restaurant, still counts as ‘something new’, right?).
-When I’m out and have nothing to do in my mind, as a default, I pick a random Korean restaurant on Yelp.
+If I want to go out and eat something new, again I choose Korean food.
+And again, when I’m out and have nothing to do in my mind, as a default, I pick a random Korean restaurant on Yelp.

 Speaking of Korean food, after every meal at my most favorite restaurant, they gave out a dessert drink for free and it really caught my attention.
-It’s sweet and super refresh, after shoved it down my throat, I swear it did clean completely my palate and made me craving for more Korean BBQ meat.
-Since then I’m always curious what that drink is and how it made of, after many times doing research, I find out it is called Rice Juice/Punch or in Korean as Sikhye.
+It’s sweet and super refresh.
+After shoved it down my throat, I swear it did completely clean my palate and made me to crave for more Korean BBQ meat.
+Since then I’m always curious what that drink is and how it was made.
+After many times doing research, I find out it is called Rice Juice/Punch or in Korean as Sikhye.

-Rice Juice (Sikhye) is a drink that usually served as a dessert after a meal that is full with meat or used as a hang-over relief drink.
+Rice Juice (Sikhye) is traditional sweet Korean beverage.
+It’s a drink that usually served as a dessert drink or used as a hang-over relief drink.
 It’s very clear, sweet or semi sweet, and served cold half frozen or with shaved ice.
 They also include some of fermented rice and pine nuts in the drink.
-My version of this sweet drink will exclude pine nuts because I’m not a big fan of nuts, but you don’t have to.
+My version of this sweet drink will exclude pine nuts because I’m not a big fan of nuts (you don’t have to).

 Ingredients used to make this rice juice

 These ingredients sometimes quite hard to find in the market if you’re not a grocery-holic like me.
-So I would recommend in order to save time, you can just order them online and have them delivered straight to your door.
+If so, Amazon to the rescue guys.

 - Barley flour: this is the main ingredient of sikhye, you can’t make one without barley flour.
 I bought one of this in my local Korean market but to avoid any hassle, let buy it online.